 The National Strategy says, America must have wide-spread testing.
 "The federal government will expand the rapid testing supply and double test supplies and increase testing capacity.
 The Administration will also increase onshore test manufacturing, fill testing supply shortfalls, enhance laboratory capacity to conduct testing over the short- and long-term, and expand surveillance for hotspots and variants” .

 HoPPE aims to evolve the fractured healthcare supply industry with an AI-driven, unified deal demand, management & discovery platform: we’re building Alibaba meets Salesforce using AI/ML to evolve B2B healthcare supply procurement.
-Visit HoPPEalliance.com to learn more.
+Visit hope.tech to learn more!.